How to help Harvey evacuees

 MONETARY DONATIONS:

-- Texas TEGNA stations are raising money for the American Red Cross, Hurricane Harvey relief efforts.
+· Texas TEGNA stations are raising money for the American Red Cross, Hurricane Harvey relief efforts.
 All donations are tax deductible.
-You can donate through the WFAA website
+You can donate through the KENS 5 website

 VOLUNTEERING: